openapi-json-schema-tools/openapi-python-client-comparison/README.md

 Reasons for the openapi json scheme generator difference
 - has overload type hints on all endpoints, allows input content type selection
 - json paths used to create files so many files made
+- object models have getters written for optional properties

 ## load times